 A little freedom will help a love of creating grow!

 Whether you supplement art classes with more art at home or your child’s entire art education takes place at your kitchen table I’ve got a list of the best art supplies for kids.
 These supplies will allow your kiddos a maximum art experience on a minimum budget.

 I call these our “free art supplies.”
 Yay, right?
 They’re not free, well, not free of cost anyways.

-These are basic supplies, usually relatively inexpensive, with lots of uses that are always available for my kids to use at their own whim.
+These are basic art supplies, usually relatively inexpensive, with lots of uses that are always available for my kids to use at their own whim.
 I should say these art supplies are “freely available.”

-I qualify the fact these are freely available at my house by saying I don’t really mind a mess for an arty cause.
+I qualify the fact these art supplies are freely available at my house by saying I don’t really mind a mess for an arty cause.
 Your standards may be different than mine and that’s okay!